Dallas: Economy

 In its beginnings, Dallas relied on farming, neighboring Fort Worth's Stockyards, and its prime location on Native American trade routes to sustain itself.
-Dallas' key to growth came in 1873 with the construction of multiple rail lines through the city.
+Dallas's key to growth came in 1873 with the construction of multiple rail lines through the city.
 As Dallas grew and technology developed, cotton became its boon and by 1900, Dallas was the largest inland cotton market in the world, becoming a leader in cotton gin machinery manufacturing.

 By the early 1900s, Dallas was a hub for economic activity all over the Southern United States and was selected in 1914 as the seat of the Eleventh Federal Reserve District.
 By 1925, Texas churned out more than 1/3 of the nation's cotton crop, with 31% of Texas cotton produced within a 100 mi radius of Dallas.
 In the 1930s, petroleum was discovered east of Dallas, near Kilgore.
-Dallas' proximity to the discovery put it immediately at the center of the nation's petroleum market.
-Petroleum discoveries in the Permian Basin, the Panhandle, the Gulf Coast, and Oklahoma in the following years further solidified Dallas' position as the hub of the market.
+Dallas's proximity to the discovery put it immediately at the center of the nation's petroleum market.
+Petroleum discoveries in the Permian Basin, the Panhandle, the Gulf Coast, and Oklahoma in the following years further solidified Dallas's position as the hub of the market.

 The end of World War II left Dallas seeded with a nexus of communications, engineering, and production talent by companies such as Collins Radio Corporation.
 Decades later, the telecommunications and information revolutions still drive a large portion of the local economy.
 The city is sometimes referred to as the heart of "Silicon Prairie" because of a high concentration of telecommunications companies in the region, the epicenter of which lies along the Telecom Corridor in Richardson, a northern suburb of Dallas.
 The Telecom Corridor is home to more than 5,700 companies including Texas Instruments (headquartered in Dallas), Nortel Networks, Alcatel Lucent, AT&T, Ericsson, Fujitsu, Nokia, Rockwell Collins, Cisco Systems, T-Mobile, Verizon Communications, and CompUSA (which is now headquartered in Miami, Florida).
 Texas Instruments, a major manufacturer, employs 10,400 people at its corporate headquarters and chip plants in Dallas.